royklip/dotfiles/README.md

 Create a new token and give it ONLY the rights to write/read public keys and make the expiration date as small as possible! **Copy the key for the next step.**

-## Initial commands
-Download and run the `pre-install.sh` file first.
-This will install Git and clone the dotfiles repo.

 ## Install
-Now run `install.sh`.
+Download and run `install.sh`.
+This will install the necessary packages and clone the repo for getting the system files.